brianglass/anastasis/files/thursday_matins3.md

 Theotokion.

-The band of the Apostles, with her who bore you, entreats you, O Christ, Â‘Send down pardon and peace to your servants, as you are God who love mankind and long to be reconciled.
+The band of the Apostles, with her who bore you, entreats you, O Christ, ‘Send down pardon and peace to your servants, as you are God who love mankind and long to be reconciled.

 ****